 role in the lab: Postdoctoral Research Fellow jointly supervised by Dr. Nicholas Chia (2018–2022)

-current: Project Scientist, Cedars-Sinai Medical Center, Los Angeles, CA
+next position: Project Scientist, Cedars-Sinai Medical Center, Los Angeles, CA

 As a postdoctoral research fellow jointly supervised by Drs.
 Sung and Chia, Minsuk spearheaded the original metabolomics analyses and community metabolic modeling work in our group with three lead-author papers (Tietz-Bogert* and Kim* et al., International Journal of Molecular Sciences, 2018; Kim* and Vogtmann* et al., mBio, 2020; and Kim et al., Metabolic Engineering, 2022) and one middle-author paper.
 He’s currently working on inflammatory bowel disease research in the lab of Dr. Dermot McGovern at Cedars-Sinai Medical Center (Los Angeles, CA).